wwwqr-000/Marf-PHP/docs/entities.md

 * Get public IP of request sender
 * Get (NOT SET) data of request sender.
 Like POST, GET, SERVER, SESSION and FILES data.
 * Check if request sender uses HTTPS or HTTP-protocol.
-* Get the request method of the request sender, for example: "GET" for basic viewing of a page or resource
+* Get the request method of the request sender, for example: "GET" for basic viewing of a page or resource.

 <h2>Database</h2>

-The database entity is seen
+The database entity is a class, containing database related methods.
+The base class provides the posibility to initialize the connection to a database and to get the <code>$conn</code> object.

 <h2>Router</h2>